acailic/acailic.github.io/_notes/oca-chapter-4.md

 - If there're duplicate constant values in a `switch` statements, all the duplicate cases will raise a compile error.
 - The `default` case executes only of no matching values are found.
+- an unreachable statement causes a compilation error.

 ## QUESTIONS